Site of Norse Parliament Discovered in Scottish Highlands

 Post-Brexit, many Scottish people feel that their interests are no longer in alignment with the rest of Britain.
 However, Scotland is currently very economically dependent on Britain.
 As Scotland is looking toward perhaps breaking free of Britain and becoming its own independent nation, many, including the Scottish PM, believe that Scotland should look to their Nordic neighbors.

-Scotland has more historically in common with the countries north of it than it does the country south.
+Scotland has more in common historically with the countries north of it than it does the country south.
 Discoveries like the gatherings at Thing Va Broch only affirm that fact.